golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 ### gWASM runner

-We have biult [gwasm-runner](https://github.com/golemfactory/gwasm-runner) to faciliate development of gWASM apps.
+We have built [gwasm-runner](https://github.com/golemfactory/gwasm-runner) to facilitate development of gWASM apps.
 It includes three components:

 - **gWASM dispatcher API** a minimalistic API with just three operations for creating gWASM runner compatible apps.
 - **a WebAssembly sandbox** for running **WASM code locally**,